spruteanu/scrambler/docs/Design.md

 * References can be defined either in script using ``ValueDefinition.reference(...)`` methods or explicitly using ``ReferenceValue.class`` object

 ## DataScrambler DSL
-Java is a neat programming language, but it is too verbose in the cases when you need to configure/define values for a class.
+Java is a neat programming language, but it is too verbose in the cases when you need to configure/define datas for a class.
 Also, modern languages like Groovy and Scala comes with more capabilities that makes code even more succinct.
 DataScrambler uses Groovy as a mechanism to define generation rules easier.
 Also, Groovy offers a possibility to create DSL, so, on top of DataScrambler API an according data generation DSL is created.